What is a 3D Elevation Design?

 A 3D elevation is a three-dimensional representation of a two-dimensional elevation found in an architectural drawing.
 Real estate professionals improve the 3D designs and showcase the photorealistic renderings to their potential buyers.
-While the most common type of 3D elevation is the front, rear elevations are used to showcase the exterior pool.
-East and west elevations are not as typical, but are usually done on bigger custom homes.
+While the most common type of 3D elevation is the front, the rear elevations are used to showcase unique elements such as pool and deck.
+East and west elevations are not as typical and kept as 2D elevations.

 Viewed at pedestrian level, 3D elevations are different from other renderings because we only develop one side of the 3D model.
 This decreases the costs and makes the project process faster.

-The biggest advantage is the time and costs you will save prior to construction.
-Developing a virtual home costs a fraction of what it would take to modify the physical home’s structure, colors and vegetation layout.
+The biggest benefit is the time and costs you will save prior to construction.
+Developing one side of a virtual home reduces the time and costs of a traditional rendering and is a fraction of what it would take to modify the physical building structure, colors and surrounding elements.

 3D elevation versus a typical 2-sided 3D rendering.

 What else is needed?
 How can you improve it?

 In the beginning we need the CAD / PDF elevations and floor plans to develop the structural renderings.
 In order to develop the color drafts we usually need are the landscape plans, site plan, and building colors / textures.
 Through our commenting system, we work together on improving each version of the color draft.
 The sooner you can provide the files and comments to us, the sooner you will receive your finished renderings.

 Most of the 3D buildings we have created are for single-family, multi-family, and custom homes (large single and double floor).
 Below are commercial & residential visualizations projects done in both daytime and evening.
 The last two residential images show a 3D architectural photo montage.
 Explore this interactive experience and learn what the client chose.